Trump must come up with the full bond amount to cover the $454 million civil fraud trial judgment, appeals court judge rules - KVIA

 “The urgency of this application is evident in light of the punitive and exorbitant disgorgement awarded against Appellants, the impact of the injunctive relief upon lawful businesses, the uncertainty created by the vague and overbroad directives Supreme Court issued, and the Attorney General’s public threats that she will seize Appellants’ real property forth with to satisfy the Judgment,” Trump’s lawyers said in the filing.

-In addition to the money, Judge Arthur Engoron also banned Trump from serving as an officer of a New York business for three years and imposed a two-year ban against Donald Trump Jr. and Eric Trump, casting doubt over who would run the Trump Organization.
-The company currently does not have a chief financial officer or controller.

-The judge also ordered that an independent monitor, who has been in place at the Trump Organization since 2022, continue in the position for an additional three years.
-He also said the real estate company needed to install an independent compliance director.
+The appellate judge didn’t change the lower court ruling that said an independent monitor, who has been in place at the Trump Organization since 2022, will continue in the position for an additional three years.
+But he denied Trump’s request to postpone the installation of an independent compliance director.

-In a letter, the New York attorney general argued that here is no basis to grant the stay because Trump can automatically stay the judgment by securing an appeal bond.
-Trump’s legal team also has not notified the AG or the court of any effort to obtain a bond, according to the attorney general.
+The New York attorney general opposed giving Trump any relief, arguing there was no basis to grant the stay because Trump can automatically stay the judgment by securing an appeal bond.
+Trump’s legal team also had not notified the attorney general or the court of any effort to obtain a bond, according to the attorney general.

-If Trump doesn’t post a bond or pay the judgment, the letter says, the AG will be “forced to expend substantial resources to execute the judgment on defendants’ real property and other assets.”
+If Trump doesn’t post a bond or pay the judgment, the attorney general’s office said it will be “forced to expend substantial resources to execute the judgment on defendants’ real property and other assets.”

-Noting Trump’s outstanding $83.3 million judgment in his separate case with writer E Jean Carroll in federal court, lawyers for the state say they’re concerned about collecting the nearly $460 million judgment in this case.
+Noting Trump’s outstanding $83.3 million judgment in his separate defamation case with writer E. Jean Carroll in federal court, lawyers for the state say they’re concerned about collecting the nearly $460 million judgment in this case.
+Trump has asked the judge overseeing the Carroll case to postpone enforcement of that judgment or allow him to post a smaller amount until all post-trial arguments are over.
+The judge has not yet ruled.

-They also say Trump hasn’t proved he has the liquid funding to cover the judgment.

 This story has been updated with additional developments.